jimmckeeth/SkiaSimpleShaderViewer/README.md

 # SkiaSimpleShaderViewer
 A simple [Skia Shader Language (SkSL)](https://skia.org/docs/user/sksl/) viewer written in Delphi using [Skia4Delphi](https://github.com/skia4delphi/skia4delphi).
-This is a FireMonkey application, so should work on any platform (Windows, MacOS, iOS, Android, and Linux) but only tested on Windows currently.
+This is a FireMonkey application, so should work on any platform (Windows, MacOS, iOS, Android, and Linux).
+I've tested on Windows, macOS Arm, macOS x86, and Linux.

 Includes a selection of [Shaders](/shaders/) I adapted from [ShaderToy](https://www.shadertoy.com/) by [translating from GLSL to SkSL](SkSL-Overview.md), crediting the original sources.